-Two-year olds meeting the criteria for the Free Early Education Entitlement of 15 hours can start their free 15 hours from the 1 January, 1 April or 1 September after their 2nd birthday.
+Funded two-year olds can access their free 15 hours from the 1 January, 1 April or 1 September after their 2nd birthday.
 We admit them as soon after this as a place becomes available, but not before.
-Places for 2-year olds become available throughout the year, as families move away and as 2-year olds turn 3: at Church Hill, the term after children turn 3 and when they are developmentally-ready, they move to the 3-year olds' team, thus creating a 2-year old place.
+Places for 2-year olds become available throughout the year, as families move away and as 2-year olds turn 3.
+At Church Hill, the term after children turn 3 and when they are developmentally-ready, they move to the 3-year olds' team, thus vacating a 2-year old place.